Azichi/Smart-Systems-Elevator-Project/Elevator_System/README.md

 - **Elevator_System_Motor_Testing/**: Focuses on testing individual motor functionality before integration into the full system.

-- **New_Elevator_System_Final_Version/**: This version explored a lock mechanism to switch between vertical and horizontal movement but was ultimately not feasible.
-The version still offers a working vertical-only solution.
+- **New_Elevator_System/**: This version explored a lock mechanism to switch between vertical and horizontal movement but was ultimately not feasible.
   - **Mock_Simulator/**: Simulated testing environment for the elevator system, not requiring physical hardware.

 - **Final_System_Vertical_Only/**: The final, simplified version of the project, implementing vertical movement for one spot and one floor due to earlier limitations.